We revisit the back-to-basics Renault 4 in its 60th year – perhaps the most famous French classic car this side of the Citroen 2CV

 The ride is as supple as you’d expect but although the body roll in tight cornering looks extreme through the camera, it’s much less evident than the Citroën and indeed from inside the car doesn’t feel as pronounced.
 On the open road the R4 feels that little bit more stable than its Citroën rival too, less susceptible to sidewinds and generally happier on dual carriageways and motorways.

-In fact, if you’re happy without modern infotainment and climate control, the R4 makes a surprisingly engaging way to travel even in 2022 and there’s a simple fun to be had in getting the best from it.
+If you’re happy without modern infotainment and climate control, the Renault 4 makes a surprisingly engaging way to travel even in 2022 and there’s a simple fun to be had in getting the best from it.
 It’s the sort of car which always gets an appreciative thumbs-up from strangers and will always get you waved out from a side-turning in rush-hour traffic.
+It makes a fine alternative to more obvious classic people’s cars like the Citroen 2CV and Volkswagen Beetle, offering a similar blend of spartan practicality, do-it-yourself mechanicals and huge grin-factor.
+What’s not to like?